petercai/notes/Kubernetes/docker/Dockerfile.md

    dive your-image-name
 ```

-This tool allows you to inspect each layer, view the files added or modified, and analyze the efficiency of your Docker image [[1]](https://stackoverflow.com/questions/29696656/finding-the-layers-and-layer-sizes-for-each-docker-image) [[2]](https://howchoo.com/docker/how-to-show-all-layers-of-a-docker-image/).
+This tool allows you to inspect each layer, view the files added or modified, and analyze the efficiency of your Docker image [[IB from chatgpt]](https://stackoverflow.com/questions/29696656/finding-the-layers-and-layer-sizes-for-each-docker-image) [[2]](https://howchoo.com/docker/how-to-show-all-layers-of-a-docker-image/).

 ### Example Output for `docker history`